Exchange Traded Concepts LLC Purchases New Stake in Viad Corp (NYSE:VVI)

 In other news, CEO Steven W. Moster bought 3,304 shares of the firm’s stock in a transaction that occurred on Monday, March 7th.
 The stock was acquired at an average price of $29.09 per share, with a total value of $96,113.36.
 The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
 Company insiders own 1.80% of the company’s stock.

 A number of research analysts have recently commented on VVI shares.
-Zacks Investment Research raised Viad from a “sell” rating to a “hold” rating in a report on Friday, January 7th.
 Sidoti lowered Viad from a “buy” rating to a “neutral” rating and set a $42.00 price target on the stock. in a report on Friday, February 11th.
-Finally, B. Riley lowered their price target on Viad from $59.00 to $51.00 and set a “buy” rating on the stock in a report on Monday, March 7th.
+B. Riley lowered their price target on Viad from $59.00 to $51.00 and set a “buy” rating on the stock in a report on Monday, March 7th.
+Finally, Zacks Investment Research raised Viad from a “sell” rating to a “hold” rating in a report on Friday, January 7th.

 Viad Profile (Get Rating)